 - It can be a great step towards a healthier lifestyle, building muscle, and improving your heart and lung capacity.

-- It’s a great way to discover new places – but remember to stay within your local area during lockdown restrictions.
+- It’s a great way to discover new places.

-- All you need to start out with is a bike and helmet if riding during the day, making it an affordable way to get around.
+- All you need to start out with is a bike and helmet if riding during the day, making it a relatively affordable way to get around.

 - It’s much cheaper than using a car or public transport – after the initial cost of the bike and occasional maintenance, it’s free!